Ahmad Shuja Pasha: Early life

-Army career
+Military career

-Pasha joined the 49th Long Course at Pakistan Military Academy, Kakul.
+Pasha joined the 49th Long Course at Pakistan Military Academy, Kakul in 1972.
 He was commissioned as a second lieutenant in the Frontier Force Regiment, in 1974.
+He was also selected for advanced military education abroad, enrolling at the Bundeswehr Command and Staff College in Hamburg, learning German.

-He has commanded an infantry battalion, a mechanized infantry brigade and has served as the chief instructor of the Command and Staff College of the Pakistani Army.
-From 2001 to 2002, Lt.
-General Pasha served as a contingent and sector commander of the United Nations Mission in Sierra Leone.
+He has commanded an infantry battalion, a mechanized infantry brigade and has served as the Chief Instructor of the Command and Staff College Quetta.

+From 2001 to 2002, Brigadier Pasha served as a contingent and sector commander of the United Nations Mission in Sierra Leone.

-Pasha was promoted to major general on 5 January 2003, and posted as GOC 8th Infantry Division in Sialkot.
-In April 2005, he was appointed the commandant of the Command and Staff College in Quetta.
-From April 2006 to October 2008, Pasha served as the director general of military operations at the Army headquarters overseeing all military engagements in Waziristan, Swat and other tribal areas.
+Pasha was promoted to the rank of Major General on 5 January 2003, and was posted as GOC 8th Infantry Division in Sialkot.
+In April 2005, he was appointed the commandant of the Command and Staff College Quetta.
+From April 2006 to October 2008, Pasha served as the Director General at the Military Operations directorate at the Army headquarters overseeing all military engagements in Waziristan, Swat and other tribal areas.

 In October 2007, he was selected as the military adviser to the secretary-general of United Nations.
 However, due to his commitments as DGMO he did not join the United Nations.

-ISI appointment (2008–2012)
+DG-ISI (2008–2012)

 The newly elected civilian government of Prime Minister Yousaf Raza Gillani tried for two months to gain control of the appointment for the director of the ISI as well as place the agency under the administrative, financial, and operational control of the Interior Ministry.
 However, the attempt failed when the Chief of Army Staff General Kayani appointed Pasha on 29 September 2008.
 Pasha's prior post was responsible for planning operations against Taliban and Al-Qaeda militants in the FATA and Khyber Pakhtunkhwa provinces of Pakistan, signalling a reorientation from the ISI's traditional Kashmir and India focus.
 The United States government had pressured Pakistan to replace Lieutenant-General Nadeem Taj, the then incumbent chief of the ISI, whom they claimed to have been "double dealing" with militants with a more acceptable candidate like Pasha.
 Additionally, Pasha's appointment was part of a wider Chief of Army Staff reappointment shake-up that solidified General Kayani's loyalty among the military as all prior appointees were done by former President and Chief of the Army Pervez Musharraf.

-Pasha retired as director general, ISI on 18 March 2012 and was succeeded by Lt.
+Pasha retired on 18 March 2012 and was succeeded by Lt.
 General Zaheerul Islam.